xinhuixu/portfolio/_posts/2024-06-23-Guesthouse_Tenroku.md

 - **Evaluation:** Following up with staff to gather feedback for continuous refinement and extension of the guide.

-> This project is in active development.
+> This project is undergoing iterative development.
 [Contact me](mailto:xinhuixu02@gmail.com) if you have any ideas or questions.
 {: .prompt-info }